 Places becoming available

-For every over-subscribed school, a ranked waiting list will be held in order of over-subscription criteria by the admissions authority until at least the end of the autumn term.
+For every over-subscribed school, a ranked waiting list will be held in order of over-subscription criteria by the admissions authority until at least 31 December.

 For VC and C schools, please make a written request to us for your child to remain on the waiting list after this time.
 For own admission authority schools, you will need to check the individual school or academy’s admission arrangements on their website.